 K: I've just gone down the gullet of an interstellar cockroach.
 That's one of a hundred memories I don't want.

-Heartwarming In Hindsight: The reason why K so quickly recruits J into the MIB as well as acting like a surrogate father makes more sense when it's revealed that K pretty much does consider himself J's surrogate father to make up for accidentally getting J's real father killed.
+Heartwarming in Hindsight: The reason why K so quickly recruits J into the MIB as well as acting like a surrogate father makes more sense when it's revealed that K pretty much does consider himself J's surrogate father to make up for accidentally getting J's real father killed.

 The first film (released in 1997) includes a scene where K talks about a "fascinating little gadget" confiscated from aliens that's "going to replace CDs soon".
-To anyone watching the movie after 2001, he sounds like a time traveler describing the iPod to someone in The Nineties.
+To anyone watching the movie after 2001, he sounds like a time traveler describing the iPod to someone in The '90s.

 For added irony, K also offhandedly remarks that "I'll have to buy The White Album again".
 In the early years of iTunes, the store's failure to carry music by The Beatles was one of the biggest complaints against it.